sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows-orders-add.md

 ### Order Dependencies

 - **Notice Space Key**: If the Workflow holds dependencies based on Notices, then a daily plan date can be specified to which dependencies will be resolved.
 By default the current day is used.
-  - past dates are accepted for wich a plan is opened.
+  - past dates are accepted for which a plan is opened.
   - future dates are accepted.

 ### Order Position